-Each year the department awards approximately 10 graduate assistantships for the academic year.
-Funding is in the form of a tax-exempt scholarship portion that is put in the student’s account to be used for partial tuition payment, and a taxable work stipend for which the student supports the classroom, laboratory or administrative work of the faculty in the department for between 8 - 15 hours per week during the fall and spring semesters of the first year.
+Each year, the department awards approximately 10 graduate assistantships for the academic year.
+Funding is in the form of a tax-exempt scholarship portion that is put in the student’s account to be used for partial tuition payment, and/or a taxable work stipend for which the student supports the classroom, laboratory or administrative work of the faculty in the department for approx. 5-10 hours per week during the fall and spring semesters of the first year.

-Students requesting an assistantship must provide an additional two letters of recommendation with the application; letters of recommendation for an assistantship must be written by reviewers other than those who provide letters for the application to the program.
+Students requesting an assistantship must provide an additional letter of recommendation with the application.
 All assistantship application materials must be submitted by February 1 as part of the application for admission to our program.
-Assistantship applications are reviewed and students are typically notified by early May of the decisions made by the review committee.
-Note that due to the length of the review process, assistantship offers are typically made after the student's April 15 decision deadline.
+Students are typically notified by late April/early May of the decisions made by the review committee.
+Note that due to the length of the review process, assistantship offers are typically made after the student's April 15th decision deadline.

 Assistantships are awarded only to students who are enrolled full-time in graduate level coursework.
 The graduate program must be completed within two years.